roshiajin-kunai/sakkamade.github.io/_posts/storyette/2021-02-20-wordless-roof.md

 I was never understand by the people around me.
-During a class, I was receiving a reprimands by the teacher, for I could not read aloud.
+During a class, I  received a reprimands by the teacher, for I could not read aloud.
 I could not even eat a school lunch, everyone were throwing at me a queerly looks.
 "Can you say 'A?'"
 I could not, and was mocked for that.